emsche/Text-Mining-Team-Work/README.md

 - Is an estimation of the human interlocutor's personality and emotional constitution crucial for being useful to them?
 - What is it about the phrasing of therapists' or choaches' responses that worksor fails?
 What do they statistically have in common, respectively?
 - From what part of an interlocutors' talk can their stiuation and constitution be derived, and is that part something that is preserved in the format of chatting in writing?

+## Title

+## Abstract
+A max 150-word description of the project question or idea, goals, dataset used.
+What story you would like to tell and why?
+What's the motivation behind your project?

+## Research questions
+A list of research questions you would like to address during the project.

+## Dataset
+List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
+Show you've read the docs and are familiar with some examples, and you've a clear idea on what to expect.
+Discuss data size and format if relevant.

+## A tentative list of milestones for the project
+Add here a sketch of your planning for the coming weeks.
+Please mention who does what.

+## Documentation
+This can be added as the project unfolds.
+You should describe, in particular, what your repo contains and how to reproduce your results.